 The care given to your animal may involve making some specific investigations, for example taking radiographs or performing ultrasound scans.
 Even though we make a charge for carrying out these investigations and interpreting their results, ownership of the resulting record, for example a radiograph, remains with the practice and will be retained by us.
 Case history records, radiographs and similar documents are the property of, and will be retained by us.
 Copies with a clinical history will be passed, on request, to another veterinary surgeon taking over the case.

 We hold records of your name, address, telephone numbers and email address, together with details of your pet(s).
-These will be used to send you reminder texts for appointments or preventative treatments and on occasions to let you know about special offers.
-Should you not wish this to happen please inform us.
+These will be used to send you important information such as reminder texts for appointments or preventative treatments; emails or texts to let you know a medication is ready for collection; invoices and payment links by email, post or specified apps; and on occasions to let you know about special offers.
+Should you not wish this to happen please inform

 Complaints and Standards